 Ferries to Chios

 The island is also accessible by ferry from Piraeus, Athens’ main port once a day (twice a day in summer) or from Kavala port (Northern Greece) during summer.
-The ferry trip from Piraeus takes 5 to 9 hours, depending on the type of ferry.
+There are also ferries passing by Chios from Athens’ smaller port of Lavrio.

 Getting Around Chios